-- Deploying appropriate innovation to improve the high-standard pollutant-trapping system to achieve ultra-low stack emissions - Opting for low-sulfur coal to reduce SO, at the source: BPP has entered into a long-term purchase agreement with coal resources that can supply coal of specified quality.
+- Deploying appropriate innovation to improve the high-standard pollutant-trapping system to achieve ultra-low stack emissions - Opting for low-sulfur coal to reduce SO2 at the source: BPP has entered into a long-term purchase agreement with coal resources that can supply coal of specified quality.
 There is also an online trading system for coal traders to offer coal that meets BPP's requirements.

-- matter during combustion. - setting preventive measures, which are under the regular inspection of internal and external agencies - Seeking opportunities to invest in power plants that are highly efficient and emit zero or ultra-low air pollutants, such as natural gas-fired or renewable power plants
+- Deploying clean technologies to ensure complete combustion of the boiler of coal-fired thermal power plants, such as High Efficiency, Low Emissions (HELE) technologies; pulverized fuel combustion, in which coal ground to a very fine size is blown into a furnace; and fluidized bed combustion, in which coal ground to a very fine size is mixed with lime and blown into a boiler.
+These technologies help reduce SO2 and NO_x as well as particulate matter during combustion. - Implementing the air quality monitoring system throughout the production process before being emitted; setting preventive measures, which are under the regular inspection of internal and external agencies - Seeking opportunities to invest in power plants that are highly efficient and emit zero or ultra-low air pollutants, such as natural gas-fired or renewable power plants